Interactive Simulations with JSPlotly

 Context:

 JSPlotly also allows the observation of some concepts facilitated by animation-based learning together with graphical representations obtained by mathematical functions.
-In the following example, the interactive object illustrates the protonation state for the main chemical groups found in biomolecules.
+In the example that follows, the interactive object illustrates the protonation state for the main chemical groups found in biomolecules.

-1. After clicking on the related image below, click on “add” and observe the acid-base titration graph generated.
-The abscissa axis (x-axis) has a wide range of pH values, and the ordinate axis shows the charge that the molecule with ionization potential manifests at each pH, as a function of its pKa value;
+1. After clicking the corresponding image below, click on “add” and observe the generated acid–base titration plot.
+The abscissa axis (x-axis) has an extensive range of pH values, and the ordinate axis the charge that the molecule with ionization potential manifests at each pH, and as a function of its pKa value;

-4. Click “Reset” and ‘Animate’ to view the new animation.
+4. Click on “Reset” and “Animate”, to observe the new animation.

 Suggestion:

-1. Change the pH and the type of group you want to observe;
+1. Change the pH and the type of group that is intended to be observed;

-2. Simulate the ionization state of different molecules, such as drugs with carboxylic acid (e.g., acetylsalicylic acid...aspirin), in blood pH and in the gastric cavity;
+2. Simulate the ionization state of different molecules, such as drugs with carboxylic acid (e.g., acetylsalicylic acid... aspirin), at blood pH and in the gastric cavity;

 3. Create a new ionizable group and predict its ionization state.
-To do this, simply change the information in 3 constants at the beginning of the script: groups, pKas, and types.
+For this, just change the information in 3 constants at the beginning of the script: groups, pKas, and types.

 a.